Skip to Content

 Prince of Wales Theatre

-Whilst there, the Missionaries are supposed to preach about faith to the church and convert the villagers to Mormonism.
-This doesn’t exactly go to plan as the imminent threat from HIV, FGM and opression from their warlord precedes.
+Whilst there, the missionaries are supposed to preach about faith to the church and convert the villagers to Mormonism.
+This doesn’t exactly go to plan as the imminent threat from HIV, FGM and oppression from their warlord unfolds.

 Buy Tickets Here